The Care – Family Support Programs

 Together Oncology Toddlers, meets on Tuesday mornings from 9:00 am – noon in a safe and fun play area for immune suppressed children.
 The group is for children with cancer who are 5 years old and younger and their siblings.
 The children participate in crafts, art therapy, music, pet therapy and healthy snacks.
 While they are interacting with our volunteers, the parents and caregivers meet over coffee in their own peer support group with other parents on this journey.
 This bond develops into social gatherings outside the group and forms a whole new support system for our parents and children.

 Tutoring with our 1Voice Club Newsome High School Students

 The 1Voice Club, Newsome High School honor students, provide tutoring for children on treatment who are falling behind academically due to missing school and side effects from treatment.
 They assist with homework, specific academic issues and SAT preparation.
 The 1Voice Club members volunteer at our family support programs and develop relationships with the families and our children and form a special bond which is conducive for tutoring and mentoring.

 Yoga, Mom and Me

-Miss Koko, Urban Wilderness Yoga, is a community Yoga Instructor, who provides mommy and me yoga classes, classes for our bereaved families and a class for our young adults.
+Lauren Lemieux, Oncology Mom and certified in Kidding Around Yoga, leads us in Yoga for children, parents and caregivers.
 The classes help children and adults enhance their flexibility, strength and coordination.
 It is very helpful, especially when adding meditation, to increase concentration and a sense of calmness and relaxation, which can be used during procedures and while on treatment.